Eyjafjallajokull Volcano: Things You Need to Know

 Despite being one of the smaller ice caps of Iceland, Eyjafjallajökull volcano is one of the most famous volcanoes in Iceland and the world.
 This is thanks to its most recent eruption in 2010 that resulted in the evacuation of 800 people, caused electrical storms and earthquakes and grounded flights across Europe.
 Fortunately, another nearest volcano, Katla, that shares its geology did not erupt this time around.
 Historically speaking, when Eyjafjallajökull erupts Katla often follows suit.

 Eyjafjallajökull is a stratovolcano that is completely covered by an ice cap that covers 100 square km.
 The volcano is 1651m tall and has a partially open crater of just under 4km in diameter with three main peaks.
-Eyjafjallajökull is found in Southern Iceland and is a great diversion for anyone driving the south shore road.
+Eyjafjallajökull is found in Southern Iceland and is a great diversion for anyone driving the south shore road on their Iceland trip.
 The south of Iceland is easily accessibly via road.

 1. Day Hike

 Not for the faint-hearted, an 8-hour day hike up Eyjafjallajökull is truly an awe inspiring experience.
 This still active volcano has a 4 mile trek to the summit that adventurers can conquer, though it is strongly advised that you enlist the help of a professional guide.
 The trail is not always obvious and safety ropes are needed to cross the glacier.
 This is a very challenging hike, you’ll be walking up an active volcano!
 But those brave enough to do it are rewarded with amazing views of the close by lava fields and glaciers as well as the distant coastline and Vestmannaeyjar Islands.

 Speaking of hiking, have you heard of the Hverfjall volcano in Iceland?
 You can hike around the entire volcano!